apollographql/apollo-tooling/packages/apollo/README.md

   -g, --graph=graph                  The ID of the graph in Apollo Graph Manager to publish your service to.
 Overrides
                                      config file if set.

+  -v, --variant=variant              The variant to publish your service to in Apollo Graph Manager

   --endpoint=endpoint                The URL for the CLI use to introspect your service